kulotsystemstech/css-activity-01-guided/README.md

     <!-- Header -->
     <header>
-        <h1>Jokosphere</h1>
+        <h1>Gigglepads</h1>
         <p>
-            Enter the Jokosphere, where laughter knows no bounds!
+            Enter the Gigglepads, where laughter knows no bounds!
             Discover an endless array of hilarious jokes submitted by our vibrant community,
             to brighten your day and tickle your funny bone.